semgrep/semgrep/perf/README.md

 If you want to test some of your local code inside the container, you would mount your folder using the `-v` option.
-The usage is `-v SRC:DST` where SRC is a path to your original folder and DST is the absolute path you want it to have in the container.
+The usage is `-v SRC:DST` where SRC is an absolute path to your original folder and DST is the absolute path you want it to have in the container.
 The home folder for this image is set to `/home/semgrep`.
 For example you'd do
 this: